mui/mui-x/docs/data/data-grid/pagination/pagination.md

 When the row count is not available, you can use the following steps to enable server-side pagination:

 - Set the prop `paginationMode` to `server`
-- Use the `onPaginationModelChange` prop callback to load the rows when the page changes
+- Use the `onPaginationModelChange` prop to load the rows when the page changes
-- Pass the initial `rowCount` using the `initialState.pagination.rowCount` or the `rowCount` prop as `-1` to let the Grid know that the row count is not available
+- Set the `rowCount` as `-1` using one of the above mentioned ways to let the Grid know that the row count is not available
 - Since the `rowCount` is unknown, the Grid needs to know whether more records are available on the server.
-You can use the `paginationMeta.hasNextPage` property to indicate whether more records are available.
+Pass the `paginationMeta.hasNextPage` boolean property to indicate whether more records are available.

-The `hasNextPage` must not be set to `false` until there are actually no records left to fetch, because when `hasNextPage` becomes false, the Grid sets the `rowCount` to the currently fetched rows to switch back to the known rows case.
+The `hasNextPage` must not be set to `false` until there are _actually_ no records left to fetch, because when `hasNextPage` becomes `false`, the Grid considers this as the last page and tries to set the `rowCount` to the currently fetched rows.
+This can lead to the Grid showing the wrong number of pages and rows or cause a flickering.
+(Alternatively, you can set the `rowCount` to the actual number of rows fetched from the server as soon as the information is available.)

-The value of the `hasNextPage` variable might become `undefined` during loading if it's handled by some external fetching hook, so you can memoize the `paginationMeta` value to avoid unnecessary flickering of the pagination UI:
+The value of the `hasNextPage` variable might become `undefined` during loading if it's handled by some external fetching hook, one possible solution could be to memoize the `paginationMeta` value to avoid unnecessary flickering of the pagination UI:

 ```tsx
 const paginationMetaRef = React.useRef<GridPaginationMeta>();